 Mandolins For Sale

-This is an old Waldzither, made in Germany with Preston tuners.
-It has a Bohm label inside with the Alster phone number, so probably dates from the 1920s...
+This is an old Waldzither, made in Germany in the early 1900s, with Preston tuners.
+It has the name stamped on the table....

-It has theoriginal rosewood finger-board with 17 re-levelled brass frets.
-The spruce top is now sound with 2 shrinkage repairs.
-The flat back is sound with 2 shrinkage repairs, re-enforced inside.
-The tuners, tail and bridge are originals.
-I have now fitted strap buttons at the tail and heel.
-The instrument top has been refinished throughout with Tru-oil.
-It has been strung as a trad waldzither in open C, (CGCEG) and is now playing well with a full, ringing, sonorous sound and a light action.
+It has theoriginal rosewood finger-board with 17 re-levelled German silver frets.
+The spruce top is sound with two fine split repairs.
+The flat back is now sound, but with some shrinkage repairs.
+I have also repaired famage to the head.
+The tuners and tail are originals, the bridge new.
+The instrument has been completely refinished with Tru-oil.
+It has been strung as an Irish bouzouki in GDAEB, and is now playing well with good volume and sustain, a ringing, sonorous sound and a light action.

-Other than cleaning, I have carried out the following work on this instrument: 1) repaired 2 shrinkage cracks in the top; 2) repaired 2 shrinkage cracks in the back; 3) levelled and dressed the original frets; 4) restained and varnished throughout; 5) strap buttons fitted; and 6) strung and set up.
+Other than cleaning, I have carried out the following work on this instrument: 1) repaired narrow shrinkage splits in the top and back; 2) repaired some small damage to the head; 3) refinished throughout with shellac and Tru-oil; 4) re-levelled and dressed the original frets; 5) re-sprayed the rusted tailpiece; 6) made and fitted a new rosewood and bone bridge; and 7) strung and set up.